What Constitutes Drug Manufacturing?

 Looking at the Elements Required of the Crime

-To be convicted of manufacturing, a severe offense in the state, the prosecutor must prove the elements of your possession, intent to make, and intent to distribute.
+To be convicted of manufacturing, the prosecutor must prove the elements of your possession, intent to make, and intent to distribute.

 Possession of marijuana seeds, for example, is not enough proof to say you had the intent to cultivate or distribute that drug.